"Where There’s a Song There’s a Way"

 On the other hand, it’s a shame that a pleasant, albeit unrealistic and slow-paced, romantic drama like this, with some underlying positive values such as family and personal integrity, had to be saddled with so much foul language, including many “f” words.”
 Media-wise viewers will want to bypass BEGIN AGAIN precisely because of its gratuitous crude content.

+BEGIN AGAIN asks the question: Can a washed-up record producer and an unknown female singer together find redemption and success overnight?
+Not easily, but if viewers suspend their belief a little, they might perhaps enjoy the ride.
+Dan, an old-fashioned record producer, suffers from a destructive pursuit of perfection.
+He can’t bring himself to engage in simply commercially successful projects, rather than masterpieces few people want to hear.
+Meanwhile, Gretta, an idealistic young singer, has just been dumped by her singing star boyfriend.
+Dan and Gretta conveniently meet at an open mic bar, where Dan recognizes Gretta’s potential, though no one else does.
 The music and story in BEGIN AGAIN are pleasant enough.
 Also, all the actors are excellent in their individual roles.
 However, pleasant doesn’t make a great movie, though BEGIN AGAIN does have its charms.
 Sadly, the many obscenities sprinkled throughout the movie drag it down.
 Even so, the movie still manages to celebrate the virtues of family, personal integrity, and the beauty of music.
 The foul language in BEGING AGAIN, and some lewd references, warrant extreme caution.